-Your firm has a remarkable opportunity – an opportunity to leverage social media marketing to generate leads, build brand awareness and provide unique value to your community by sharing your expertise about funeral planning.
+Your firm has a remarkable opportunity—an opportunity to leverage social media marketing to generate leads, build brand awareness and provide unique value to your community by sharing your expertise in funeral planning.

 Social media presents a tremendous opportunity for your funeral home to connect with your community.
 But in order for it to be effective for your firm, you need to put a strategy in place that will help you achieve clearly defined goals.
 You’ll save time in the long run if, before you begin (or revamp) your social media efforts, you set out a plan for what you want to accomplish.